Office of the Prosecuting Attorney

 How Do I Know if My Case is Part of This Project?

 If you were the victim of a sexual assault between 1980 and October 2015 in Kalamazoo County and you participated in a sexual assault examination where evidence was collected from your body, your case may be a part of this project.
-If you have any questions, please call or email Special Assistant Attorney General Erin House at the Kalamazoo County Prosecutor's Office at 269-383-8909 or Rachel Johnson, SAKI Victim Advocate, at the YWCA at 269-569-0062 or email@example.com.
+If you have any questions, please call or email Special Assistant Attorney General Erin House at the Kalamazoo County Prosecutor's Office at 269-762-2692 or Sherry Brockway, SAKI Victim Advocate, at the YWCA at email@example.com.

 What Can I Expect If My Case is Part of This Project: